 There are actually more green spaces within these city limits than there are in Hanoi – including our favourite, Tao Dun Park, and the city’s botanical gardens.
 Just walking around neighbourhoods like District 1 (where most of the major tourist spots are) and sightseeing is a great way to minimize your carbon footprint and cover a lot of ground.

 You can also easily take a tour of the Mekong River – the river running from Tibet all the way to the South China Sea – from Ho Chi Minh City.
-Mekong Eco Tours provide single- and multi-day tours that are jam-packed with food, fun and eco-friendly experiences.
+Mekong Eco Tours provides single- and multi-day tours that are jam-packed with food, fun, and eco-friendly experiences.

-Hanoi has been the capital of Vietnam for just over 70 years, but its incredible history stretches much farther back.
+Hanoi has been the capital of Vietnam for just over 70 years, but the incredible history of this ancient city stretches much farther back.

 For most people, it is solely a gateway to Halong Bay and other typical Vietnam destinations in the north, but Hanoi deserves at least 3 days of your holiday to fully explore!